 There are three ways to shut down and power off your DiskStation via software: via DSM, the DS finder app, and SSH.

 In the top-right corner, click on the icon of the person.
-Here you find options to Restart and Shutdown (DSM6 and DSM7).
+Here you find options to Restart and Shutdown.
 After a confirmation dialog, the DiskStation either restarts or shuts down.

 From DS finder

 With the DS finder app on your mobile device, you can connect to your DiskStation and perform basic tasks.
 Connect to your DiskStation from the Device List.